 Boom and Bust: American Cinema in the 1940s.
 Vol. 6 of Scribner's History of American Cinema Series.
-New York: MacMillan & Co., 1997, 560 pp. [Note: Several chapters of this book - roughly one-quarter of the completed volume - were contributed by other scholars.]
-Paperback edition published by the University of California Press in 1999.
+New York: MacMillan & Co., 1997, 560 pp. Paperback edition published by the University of California Press in 1999.

 As editor: Hollywood: Critical Concepts in Media and Cultural Studies.
 A four-volume anthology published by Routledge (London) in 2004.